shahbazahmed1269/shahbazahmed1269.github.io/_posts/2017-06-10-getting-started-with-android-architecture-components-part2.md

 **Dependency Injection** or **DI**:

 >Dependency Injection is a technique to "inject" or supply the dependencies of an object from outside.
->This means an object creating its dependendencies via `new` operator is strictly prohibited.
+>This means an object creating its dependencies via `new` operator is strictly prohibited.

 Dependency Injection initially appears to be more complicated than it actually is.
 The first time read about it, I almost didn't get it.
 But with a simple example I got the idea behind it.
 Let's take an example from our issues app.